 1. Eat Fruits, Vegetables and Whole Grains

 Diets high in fruits, vegetables and whole grains have been linked to a decreased risk of colon cancer.
 Focus on eating less red meat, such as beef, pork and lamb, along with less processed meats including hot dogs and lunch meats.
-Both red meat and processed meats have been linked with an increased risk of colon cancer.
+Both red meat and processed meats have been linked with an increased risk of this cancer.
 Coconut oil has shown amazing effects on colon cancer.
 You may want to consider adding it to your diet!

 2. Maintain a Healthy Weight